South Carolina Demand Promissory Note

 What to Include in a South Carolina Demand Promissory Note

-Every Demand Promissory Note in South Carolina should include the following essential provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed 8.75% or Federal Reserve rate plus 4% under South Carolina law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Demand Promissory Note in South Carolina should include the following essential provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement. under South Carolina law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 A demand note should clearly state that repayment is due upon the lender's written demand, with any minimum notice period the parties have agreed to before demand is made.

 South Carolina requires the following elements in a valid promissory note: written agreement signed by borrower, demand notice period, interest rate disclosure.